hayesfj/hayesfj/README.md

 - 👋 Hi, I’m @hayesfj
-- 👀 I’m interested in Python, Excel, and Monte Carlo simulation
+- 👀 I’m interested in Python, SQL, Excel, and Monte Carlo simulation
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and SQL
 - 💞️ I’m looking to collaborate on Decision Analysis
 - 📫 How to reach me ...